Motstanden/motstanden-website/README.md

+# WARNING
+   The documentation is somewhat outdated right now.

 # Code of conduct
  - This project follows the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) guidelines.
  - English should be used everywhere.
 Norwegian is not allowed.